Joint Unitary Triangularization for Gaussian Multi-User MIMO Networks: Proof of lem:GTD_with_multiplicities

-This example models a three-user ``degrees of freedom mismatch'' scenario, in which one user is equipped with two antennas (i.e., has two degrees of freedom), whereas the two other users are equipped with one antenna each, such that each receives a different transmit antenna stream (i.e., they have only one degree of freedom each).
-The channel gains of the different users are such that the capacities of all three channels are equal.

-For this specific case, since the first channel matrix is a scaled identity matrix, $3$-JET and $3$-GMD coincide.
+For this specific case, since the third channel matrix is a scaled identity matrix, $3$-JET and $3$-GMD coincide.
 Therefore, the number of channel uses needed to achieve $3$-GMD is identical to that of $3$-JET.

-In Table \ref{table:PortionOfCapacityInfiniteSNRExample} are given the number of channel uses needed to be combined and processed together to achieve given portions of the capacity (where the gap is due only to edge effects, by using a finite number of time-extensions).
-For comparison, with $P \rightarrow \infty$, time-sharing between the users achieves $33\%$ of the capacity, whereas both Alamouti and beamforming achieve $50\%$,\footnote{In all the schemes, we assume that the scalar codes used are capacity-achieving.} whereas by using the proposed scheme, a larger fraction of the capacity may be achieved.
+Table \ref{table:PortionOfCapacityInfiniteSNRExample} summarizes achievable fractions of capacity corresponding to different numbers of time extensions.
+We note that in the table we do not apply power compensation as appears in \eqref{eq:nearly:achievable_rate:power_compensate}.
+Thus, the achievable rates according to \eqref{eq:nearly:achievable_rate:naive} are tabulated.
+For comparison, with $P \rightarrow \infty$, time-sharing between the users achieves $33\%$ of the capacity, whereas both Alamouti modulation and beamforming achieve $50\%$.\footnote{In all the schemes, we assume that the scalar codes used are capacity-achieving.} We note that Alamouti modulation falls under the framework of space--time triangularization (in this case diagonalization) with two time extensions, see \cite[Ch.
+1.7.3]{livni_thesis}.
+By using more than two time extensions, the proposed scheme achieves a larger fraction of capacity.

-\begin{remark} Note that all the schemes considered here impose a decoding order which is shared between all the users.
-We will see in \secref{ss:upper_lower} that in this particular example, removing this restriction enables to attain 100\% efficiency (with no time-extensions!). \end{remark} \end{exmpl}
+\begin{remark} Note that all the schemes considered here impose a decoding order which is shared among all the users.
+We will see in \secref{ss:upper_lower} that in this particular example, removing this restriction enables to attain 100\% efficiency (with no time extensions!). \end{remark} \end{exmpl}